Dennae/www-service-design/README.md

 To set up the project:
 1. Create a new directory called "Education".
 1. <strong>Git clone</strong> files to the local directory "Education".
-2. Choose "Import Project (Gradle, Eclipse ADT, etc.)
+2. Choose  <strong>"Import Project (Gradle, Eclipse ADT, etc.)</strong>
-3. Press "Run App".
+3. Press   <strong>"Run App"</strong>.
 This should start the Gradle build and the virtual emulator
 4. Gradle builder should produce the following message on build output

 BUILD SUCCESSFUL in xx s